-Top 20 Best Cool Grinders for Weed in 2017
+Top 20 Best Cool Grinders for Weed in 2018

 Since grinders are generally built to do the same thing, it’s hard to find a unique way to design them.
 Don’t fall into this mindset–there are loads of cool grinders out there that have never-before-seen teeth and drop hole designs.

-The KONE “Gravity Cone” fits that title perfectly.
+The MojoGrinder fits that title perfectly.
 It features a conical design, in which teeth are different lengths, to ensure maximum grinding.
 Built with 100% aluminum, so it’s stronger and lighter than other grinders made of zinc.
 Press down the top and keep it in place with a magnetic strip.
 You’ll be moving, grooving, and toking away in no time.

-Buy the KONE “Gravity Cone” Aluminum Grinder here.
+Buy the MojoGrinders here.

 Pros: